andrew-p-dev/le-labo/README.md

 # Soap showcase site (stolen look from Le Labo)

 > I made this when I had a go at making soap for christmas one year.
 It just shows the 4 soaps I made.
+[View the live site here](https://andrew-grace-saskia-soaps.netlify.app/).

 ## Build & Serve